namulang/namu/README.md

 Namu, <br/>The new programming language.
 =======================================

     !
-Please be advised that World can't support below features now. we're working in progress.
+Please be advised that 'namu' can't support below features now. we're working in progress.

 ### What's this?
 Namu is a interpreter and visual IDE for new programming language, namu language.